 First stage COOL (two-stage air conditioning units only) is approximately 70% of the same second stage COOL speed position.

-Continuous Fan Only speed is selectable at 28% and 38% of the selected second stage cooling speed - minimum 450 cfm.
+Continuous Fan Only speed is approximately 38% of the same second stage COOL speed position.

-Lennox iHarmony® Zoning System Applications - Minimum blower speed is 450 cfm.
+Lennox HarmonyIIITM Zoning System Applications - Minimum blower speed is 460 cfm.